AUSTRALIAN SPACEGUARD SURVEY

 community, including amateur astronomical organisations such as the

-Planetary Society Australian Volunteers, in the detection and tracking
+Planetary Society Australian Volunteers, in the detection and tracking of

 near-earth objects (NEOs).
-However, as NEO observation and research
+However, as NEO observation and research is

-essentially a civil science pursuit, it would be more appropriate for
+essentially a civil science pursuit, it would be more appropriate for the

-Department of Industry, Science and Resources (DISR) to evaluate the
+Department of Industry, Science and Resources (DISR) to evaluate the task

 force's recommendations.